bfeng1/bfeng1.github.io/machine_learning_p1.md

 ### 4. Conclusion

 Throughout the project, we have performed exploration data analysis to understand the dataset and the relationship between given features and the house price.
-We aimed to create a model that can predict house prices with only provided features.
+Then, we cleaned and preprocessed the dataset.
+Lastly, We aimed to create a model that can predict house prices with only the provided features.
 As we can see from the final results, we can obtain a pretty decent performance using the random forest regression model on the unseen data.

 #### Limitation of this project